w3c/webdriver/README.md

 may also be used in such a way as to allow in-browser scripts to control a — possibly separate — browser.

-The standard is authored by the W3C [Browser Testing- and Tools Working Group], and has produced the following documents:
+The standard is authored by the W3C [Browser Testing and Tools Working Group], and has produced the following documents:

 * **Living Document**: https://w3c.github.io/webdriver/